ORAL HYGIENE, BRUSHING, FLOSSING WITH BRACES – WHAT SHOULD YOU DO?

 As well as keeping the teeth white, it is important to get rid of all the bacteria that can settle on them.
 A sensible routine will include the following actions:

-- Removing the elastic and anything else that you can safely take off the frame.
+- Removing the elastic rubber bands and anything else that you can safely take off the frame.

 - Cleaning the braces first.
 Carefully work the brush around the pins and wires.
 Start at the top of a wire and move the brush down the length.
 Make sure that everything you can detect is removed.